-"Merck for Mothers" will focus on the two leading causes of maternal mortality (post-partum hemorrhage and preeclampsia) as well as family planning, which is known to play an important role in reducing maternal mortality.
+MSD for Mothers is working with approximately 75 partners on more than 50 projects to improve the maternal health of women in 30 countries.
+The focus is on the two leading causes of death - post-partum hemorrhage and preeclampsia - as well as family planning, which is known to play an important role in saving women’s lives.

 Working in close collaboration with partners, the program operates like a “living laboratory,” designing and testing health solutions for women that can achieve broad scale.
 Each day, they look for new ways to confront the complex challenge of maternal mortality by adapting the core strategies that have helped us succeed as a global healthcare company.

 In India, Senegal, Uganda, the US and Zambia 2656 health facilities have been strengthened to provide quality care, 10,875 health workers have been trained and nearly 6 million women now have access to affordable, quality care and modern contraception.